wcygan/homelab/README.md

 ### Stage 5: Bootstrap Talos, Kubernetes, and Flux

 > [!WARNING]
-> It might take a while for the cluster to be setup (10+ minutes is normal).
-> During which time you will see a variety of error messages like: "couldn't get
-> current server API group list," "error: no matching resources found", etc.
-> 'Ready' will remain "False" as no CNI is deployed yet. **This is a normal.**
-> If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> +
+> The complete bootstrap process can take 15+ minutes and involves multiple phases.
+> You'll see various error messages initially - this is normal until all components are ready.
-> <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before
+> **Do not interrupt the process** or you may need to [reset the cluster](#-reset).
-> trying again

 1. Install Talos: